General Synthetic-Powered Inference: Introduction

-With these notations in place, \gespi\ invokes the base inference algorithm three times: \begin{compactenum} \item \textbf{Base} $\Alg_{n,\alpha}$, uses the real data $\Dn$, targeting an error rate of $\alpha$ (e.g., 5\%). \item \textbf{Guardrail} $\Alg_{n,\alpha+\ep}$, also uses only $\Dn$ but at a slightly higher target error rate level $\alpha+\ep$ (e.g., 7\%).
-This more relaxed level can increase the power compared to using $\alpha$. \item \textbf{Synthetic-powered} $\Alg_{n,N,\alpha}$, which applies the base method to the pooled real and synthetic data, $\Dn \cup \tDn$, at level $\alpha$. \end{compactenum} \gespi\ then aggregates (in a way we define) the outputs of these runs.
-We prove that this careful construction ensures the error rate never exceeds the guardrail bound $\alpha+\ep$, regardless of the quality of the synthetic data (\Cref{thm:main,thm:main_2}).
-At the same time, if the synthetic dataset is well aligned with the real distribution, \gespi adapts to use the synthetic-powered outcome.
-In this case, our theory shows that \gespi achieves tight $\alpha$ error rate control and mimics the effect of applying the base method to a larger real dataset.
+\begin{compactenum} \item \textbf{Base} $\Alg_{n,\alpha}$, uses the real data $\Dn$, targeting a user-specified error rate level of $\alpha$ (e.g., 5\%). \item \textbf{Guardrail} $\Alg_{n,\alpha+\ep}$, also uses only $\Dn$ but at a slightly higher user-specified level $\alpha+\ep$ (e.g., 7\%). \item \textbf{Synthetic-powered} $\Alg_{n,N,\alpha}$, which applies the base method to the pooled real and synthetic data $\Dn \cup \tDn$ at level $\alpha$. \end{compactenum} \gespi\ then aggregates (in a way we define) the outputs of these runs.
+In terms of statistical validity, we prove in \Cref{thm:main,thm:main_2_extended} that this careful construction ensures \gespi's error rate never exceeds the guardrail bound $\alpha+\eps$, even when the synthetic data are of poor quality.
+Relaxing to $\alpha+\eps$ is essential to allow us to potentially benefit from additional synthetic data (\Cref{prop:impossibility}).
+At the same time, as the quality of the synthetic data improves---better matching the distribution of the gold-standard real data---the error rate can approach the desired level $\alpha$.
+From the perspective of statistical efficiency, we prove in \Cref{thm:main_2} that \gespi's utility (e.g., power, set size) is always at least that of the base method and is bounded above by the guardrail.
 Our guarantees hold in finite samples and do not require any assumptions on the synthetic data distribution.

+As a result, one can interpret the user-specified $\eps$ as the ``admission cost'' for the opportunity to benefit from synthetic data in statistical inference.
+In the worst case (poor synthetic data), the user ``pays'' an additional $\eps$ in error rate.
+In the best case (perfect synthetic data), the user enjoys enhanced sample efficiency and improved utility---where this gain increases with $\eps$.

+An important feature of \gespi is its ability to automatically adapt to the quality of the synthetic data.
+This leads to various potential benefits in sample efficiency that go beyond utility improvements, depending on the application.
+In this work, we highlight two main benefits of our method: (i) for tasks such as conformal prediction and risk control, \gespi reduces the variance of the empirical error rate compared to using only real data; and (ii) for hypothesis testing problems, it improves the ROC curve relative to methods that ignore the synthetic data.